-The workshop is an integral and valued part of village life at Living Choice Alloura Waters.
+The workshop is an integral and valued part of our retirement villages in Queensland within Living Choice Alloura Waters.
 It was a blow to us when we were required to shut down and removed a fun part of our lives from us.

 What delight then when we were able to reopen, albeit with restricted numbers and a roster of attendance.
 Apart from meeting up with old workshop mates again, we were able to devote our energies to productive activities.
 And what productions!

 The photos below show current active “Workshoppers” with a project in the course of completion.

 Clive Burt is making a laminated chopping board;

 Wayne Peel, one of our great toymakers, is making a horsefloat;